Lunigiana is in the northern extremity of the region of Tuscany which borders the regions of Emilia-Romagna and Liguria.

-The Lunigiana area consists of 14 local councils (comune) within the Massa Carrara province: Aulla, Bagnone, Casola in Lunigiana, Comano, Filattiera, Fivizzano, Fosdinovo, Licciana Nardi, Mulazzo, Podenzana, Pontremoli, Tresana, Villafranca in Lunigiana and Zeri.
+There are 14 local councils (‘comune’): Aulla, Bagnone, Casola in Lunigiana, Comano, Filattiera, Fivizzano, Fosdinovo, Licciana Nardi, Mulazzo, Podenzana, Pontremoli, Tresana, Villafranca in Lunigiana and Zeri.

-It is an area in which to travel, discover, savour the cuisine, enjoy a great holiday, and live in harmony with nature.
-Along the Via Francigena, one of the oldest pilgrimage routes to reach Rome, pilgrims, merchants, and armies have left traces of their passage in castles, churches and medieval villages which have retained their character intact in this imposing and natural landscape.
+Along the Via Francigena, one of the oldest pilgrimage routes to reach Rome, pilgrims, merchants, and armies have all left traces of their travels, and the many castles, churches and medieval villages have retained their character and show a journey through history.

-Summer and winter sports facilities, including skiing, thermal health springs, hiking, horse riding, great excursion options, and geological interests, such as fascinating caves, provide alternatives to folklore and traditions.
-The ideal climate and the friendly, welcoming and relaxed atmosphere lets you enjoy long, relaxing walks along the many paths that wind through the green and unspoilt forests.
+Summer and winter sports facilities, including skiing, thermal health springs, hiking, horse riding, great excursion options, and geological interests such as fascinating caves, provide alternatives to folklore and traditions.
+Take long, relaxing walks along the many trails that wind through the unspoilt forests.
 Or alternatively enjoy the nearby coastline and beaches.

-All these ingredients enhance the attraction of this area bounded by mountain and sea, allowing you to enjoy four distinct seasons in this enchanting part of Italy.
+All these ingredients enhance the attraction of this area bounded by mountain and sea, allowing you to enjoy four seasons in this captivating part of Italy.